rajeshksv/AlfredExtensions/MessageToFriend/README.md

 Send Message to your friends from Alfred.

 ### Installation
 Grab the extension present in build directory and enjoy.
-Current Version is 0.2
+Current Version is 0.2 (ALPHA)

 ### Usage
 Just type msg and then start typing contact name or email or phone number.
 As you start typing, matching contacts will appear.
 Select one of them and then enter the message you want to send.
 That's it :)